 Filtering surgery to create a new passage for fluid drainage.
 Surgery is usually reserved for cases that cannot be controlled by medication and after appropriate laser treatment.

 To enhance filtering surgery, your ophthalmologist may insert tiny drainage devices or “aqueous shunts” to keep the surgically created drainage opening from closing.

 Minimally invasive glaucoma surgery (MIGS) has been developed in recent years to lower eye pressure and prevent progression of glaucoma.
-MIGS procedures work by using microscopic-sized equipment and tiny incisions.
+MIGS procedures are indicated in certain types of glaucoma and work by using microscopic-sized equipment and tiny incisions.